riccardobattiato/moving-parts/src/content/blog/hire-the-right-people.md

 While judgment is in my opinion the largest contributor to a person's decision-making process, **responsibility** is another important key element that will make the difference when working on any project.
 A responsible person is someone that will take a certain degree of **ownership of their own work**.

 Responsibility is often evident when discussing a person’s choices or evaluating their decision-making process.
-It shows if **they feel in control**, especially in the context of the classic _reactive versus proactive_ mindset.
-In my opinion, behaviors of reactivity or proactivity in someone only are _the result_ of their sense of responsibility and ownership of a project.
+It shows if **they typically feel in control** despite the circumstances, signaling a high degree of **autonomy**, especially in the context of the classic _reactive versus proactive_ mindset.
+In my opinion, behaviors of reactivity or proactivity in someone only are _the result_ of their sense of personal responsibility and ownership of a project.

-Responsibility is the biggest contributor to trust, even when a person's judgement has not yet fully developed, maybe due to lack of experience.
+Responsibility is the biggest contributor to trustworthiness, even when a person's judgement has not yet fully developed, maybe due to lack of experience.

 ## Growth process
 > Remember, always, that everything you know, and everything everyone knows, is only a model.